1966 flood of the Arno: The National Library Centers of Florence: a case study

 This methodical nine-part system enabled workers to process between seventy and a hundred books a day.

 After the Florence flood, the Biblioteca Nazionale Centrale was not allowed to put books back into the lower levels.

+The disaster also accelerated the adoption of techniques such as heat-set tissue repair, polyester encapsulation, and mass deacidification, which later became standard practices in research libraries.

 Paintings

 Many panel paintings were critically damaged as a result of water saturating their wood, causing the glue and gesso, which compose the priming layer, to dissolve.
 Consequently, the paintings' colours dissolved as well.
 In addition, the moisture caused paintings to buckle and crack or develop blisters, and the paint to chip and fall.
 Actions were taken to stabilize the problem by applying mulberry paper to the affected paintings and storing them in cool, stable environments where humidity was slowly decreased.
 In extreme cases, the paint layer was extracted from the wood and gesso and then reapplied to a new support.
 Nystatin, an antifungal, was sprayed on the wood to prevent mold from growing.
 Treatment facilities were established at locations such as the Boboli Garden Lemon-House, where over two hundred of these panel paintings were restored.

 Similar measures were necessary to conserve canvas paintings.
 First, an original canvas was relined and gauze applied to the painted surface, which was then ironed.
 This process is referred to as the rintelatura, or "new canvas" method.
 Relatively minor surface work was often completed with a variety of solvents and/or types of resin.